feedreader/pluto/html-template/README.md

 Example Template:

     <TMPL_IF bool>
-      Some text that only gets displayed if bool is true!
+      Some text that is ouptut only if bool is true!
     </TMPL_IF>

 Now if you call `template.result( bool: true )` then the above block will be included by output.